mathisdt/mathisdt/README.md

 I'm a software engineer who is passionate about helping people with technology or even eliminating the need to deal with technology (did I hear automation?).
 I like to use Java (especially in combination with the Spring ecosystem), Python, or shell scripting.
 Back in the days I also used Ruby, and I even wrote some perl code for my FHEM home automation (which was migrated to Home Assistant some time ago).

-## Github is mirror-only now, see Codeberg for the real action!
+## See Codeberg for the real action!

 **All of my active projects are migrated to [Codeberg](https://codeberg.org/mathisdt)**, and that's also where issues and pull requests are looked at.
-The Github projects are currently only a mirror of the code from Codeberg, and I won't check for issues and PRs here.
-Be aware that the Github projects can vanish at any point in time.
+The Github projects were mirrors of the Codeberg projects for some time, but now they are shut down.

 There are a number of reasons why I don't want to use Github anymore: